 Archive storage

-Archive storage that keeps order, retrieval and digital availability together
+Archive storage with secure preservation, fast retrieval and digital access

 Archive storage with links between depot and digital access